mrdougal/heroku-study-notes/enterprise/connect.md

 - If delete the app, the connection is deleted and tables are dropped
   - So backup db first

+- **Handling binary files** https://devcenter.heroku.com/articles/heroku-connect-database-tables#unsupported-data-types  In short they're not supported, as they're Base64 encoded.
+Connect doesn't support them as they're not supported in Bulk API queries. _(Alternatively copy the file to S3 and sync the URL)_

+- **Compound fields** (eg: an address is made up of multiple fields).
+Not possible to be mapped directly, but can map the underlying fields like postcode, city etc

 ## Errors

 If there's been an error due to Salesforce is not available (eg: due to service windows), writes are queued until available again